 Before leaving the treatment plant, calcium carbonate (lime) is added to provide buffering capacity and carbon dioxide is added to adjust pH to optimal, non-corrosive levels.
 This combination effectively minimizes corrosion of copper plumbing joined with lead-tin solder in home plumbing.
 Internal plumbing in homes older than the mid-1980s may contain copper pipes with lead-tin soldering.

-Contact the Water Quality Lab at 970-221-6863 with drinking water questions.
+Contact us at 970-221-6700 with drinking water questions.
 Any concerns about home plumbing should be directed to a licensed plumber.